Boys Don't Cry (The Cure album)

-Boys Don't Cry is the Cure's first compilation album.
+Boys Don't Cry is the first compilation album by the English rock band the Cure.
 Released in February 1980, this album is composed of several tracks from the band's May 1979 debut album Three Imaginary Boys (which had yet to see a US release) with material from the band's 1978–1979 era.

 Behind the scenes of these albums, Bill Smith was the mastermind behind the concepts for both covers, while Chris Parry assumed the role of producer for both projects.
 Additionally, Tim Pope played a crucial role in directing the music videos for "Killing an Arab" and "Jumping Someone Else's Train", which were later featured in the 1986 video compilation.
-These behind-the-scenes efforts contributed significantly to the albums' artistic vision.
+These behind-the-scenes efforts contributed significantly to the album's artistic vision.

 Release

 Boys Don't Cry was released on 5 February 1980 by record label Fiction.
 According to AllMusic, the album "[falls] somewhere between [an] official release and compilation", and was released "in hopes of increasing the band's exposure outside of the U.K."

 Early North American pressings of the album used "Jumping Someone Else's Train" as the opening track, pushing the title track down to track 2.

 A new version of the title track was released in April 1986.

 In the majority of CD releases of the album, "Object" was swapped for "So What", while the final scream in "Subway Song" was trimmed and "World War" was left out altogether.